Kuala Lumpur to Da Nang / Early-Mid May 2026

 Recommended length

-Enough for Ba Na Hills, Hoi An, Son Tra, Marble Mountains, beach downtime, and one smart Hue add-on day without turning the trip into a sprint.
+Enough for Ba Na Hills, Hoi An, Son Tra, Marble Mountains, and one smart Hue day trip, with the slower cafe and sunrise ideas moved into the extras section.

 Budget range